survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 I would be very careful with **stage 0** features.
 The problem is that if the feature changes or gets removed you will end up with broken code and will need to rewrite it.
 In smaller experimental projects it may be worth the risk, though.

 In addition to standard ES2015 and JSX, we'll be using a few custom features in this project.
 I've listed them below.
-See also the *Language Features* appendix to learn more.
+See the *Language Features* appendix to learn more of each.

 * [Property initializers](https://github.com/jeffmo/es-class-static-properties-and-fields) - Example: `addNote = (e) => {`.
 This binds the `addNote` method to an instance automatically.
 The feature makes more sense as we get to use it.
 * [Decorators](https://github.com/wycats/javascript-decorators) - Example: `@DragDropContext(HTML5Backend)`.
 These annotations allow us to attach functionality to classes and their methods.